NuStar, other energy partnerships simplify business models to spur growth

 Nustar, Archrock and TallGrass did not respond to requests for comment.

-An early move away from partnership models came in 2014 when Kinder Morgan Inc, then the largest publicly traded pipeline partnership, folded three units into a single company to address investor concerns about its growth and financial structure.
+An early move away from partnership models came in 2014 when Kinder Morgan Inc (KMI.N), then the largest publicly traded pipeline partnership, folded three units into a single company to address investor concerns about its growth and financial structure.

 Mick estimates that up to 75 percent of the MLPs Tortoise covers will have eliminated incentive distribution rights within the next two years to free up cash for growth.
 As of last year, about 51 percent had eliminated their payouts, called Incentive Distribution Rights (IDRs), compared with 4 percent in 2007, he said.